RGRJON002/FeMIPeval/README.txt

 				|
 			   modelplot.m

-When running the scripts, edit FeMIP and makegrid appropriately.
+When running the scripts, execute FeMIP_regrid with the desired options and edit FeMIP_makegrid appropriately.
 Run GEOTRACES_section.m in conjunction with GEOTRACES_IDP2017_v2_Discrete_Sample_Data.nc.
-modelsection.m will use the outputs of FeMIP and GEOTRACES_section.m to create the necessary process files for modelplot.m
+modelsection.m will use the outputs of FeMIP_regrid and GEOTRACES_section.m to create the necessary process files for modelplot.m

 -------------------
 Useful NCO commands
 -------------------

-For FeMIP, the model file must have certain attributes and variable names.
-Ideally, the model outputs should be CMOR-ized (https://cmor.llnl.gov/) in their file structure to be compatible with FeMIP.
+For FeMIP_regrid, the model file(s) must have certain attributes and variable names.
+Ideally, the model outputs should be CMOR-ized (https://cmor.llnl.gov/) in their file structure to be compatible with FeMIP_regrid.
-Therefore, here are a number of common NCO and CDO commands that can be used to preprocess a file before running FeMIP.
+Therefore, here are a number of common NCO and CDO commands that can be used to preprocess a file before running FeMIP_regrid.

 Associate your lon and lat variables with a specific variable